Transfer pricing: risk assessment: issues to consider before starting a transfer pricing enquiry: resources

 A thorough transfer pricing enquiry involving the pricing of goods, services or intangibles is likely to be resource intensive and costly both for HMRC and for the business.
 It will involve detailed research into the company’s business and the industry or sector in which it operates.
 It will also entail detailed examination of documents such as transfer pricing reports, legal agreements and other business records, which may be complex and extensive.
 There will be meetings - perhaps several - with the company and its advisers.
 It will be useful, and at times essential, to involve specialists and other HMRC colleagues.
 It is important to recognise the potential scale of resource commitment; resource need should be assessed at an early stage and kept under review throughout the enquiry.
 In the most complex cases, the team may become quite large and a formal project management approach may be appropriate.

 Specialist resource is limited so input is likely to be on a consultancy basis with the bulk of the responsibility and work falling on the case team although, where the case warrants it, specialists may take the lead on a particular aspect.
-The approach should be to work the case in partnership under the overall direction of the Customer Relationship Manager.
+The approach should be to work the case in partnership under the overall direction of the Customer Compliance Manager.